Wedevoop/Owl-Carousel-Block/README.md

 # Owl Carousel Block
- Wordpress owl carousel testimonial block
+ A custom WordPresss owl carousel testimonial block to display testimonials

+# Bug
+  Found any bugs please report in the issue section.